akaigoro/df4j/README.md

 Define and use static variables of type DFContext.ItemKey just as you used to use Threadlocals.
 The difference is that when spawning new Thread, you should only care to pass DFContext, and all ItemKeys would be passed with it.
+===
+It also can be considered as a colored Petri net with some restrictions.
+Transitions are defined together with input places in an instance of core class DataflowVariable, so places cannot submit tokens to more than one transition.
+Also, DataflowVariable contains implicit token loop which prevents parallel executions of the transition.
+Multiple executions can occur when parameters are assigned multiple times.

 Version history
 ---------------